 “and are not moved away from the hope of the gospel “

 “Moved away” means to change location.
 Some people are chronically unstable.
 Any wind of doctrine blows them away.
 They shift from one doctrine to another like the wind (Eph.
 4:14).
-The Colossian heresy taught that their salvation needed to be supplemented by further spirituality if they were to be saved.
+The Colossian heresy taught that their salvation needed to be supplemented by further spirituality to be saved.